-5) Water Quality Treatment
+3) Water Quality Treatment

-The new permit requirements referenced in ASM Section 3.B.1 state that stormwater management systems are to provide water quality treatment through the use of Green Infrastructure (GI) whenever feasible.
+The new permit requirements referenced in ASM Section 3.B.1 state that stormwater management systems are to provide water quality treatment using Green Infrastructure (GI) whenever feasible.
 GI treatment techniques include methods such as retention, infiltration, bioretention, evaporation, and/or any combination of these techniques.

-In some cases GI treatment may be determined to be infeasible due to site constraints such as poorly infiltrating soils, high ground water, on-site space constraints, shallow bedrock, etc. For cases where GI treatment is determined to be infeasible, water quality treatment may be provided through the use of traditional gray infrastructure such as an oil and grit separator.
+In some cases, GI treatment may be determined to be infeasible due to site constraints such as poorly infiltrating soils, high ground water, on-site space constraints, shallow bedrock, etc. For cases where GI treatment is determined to be infeasible, water quality treatment may be provided using traditional gray infrastructure such as an oil and grit separator.